amd/HPCTrainingExamples/OmniperfExamples/1-LaunchParameters/README.md

 Simple kernel implementing a version of yAx, to demonstrate effects of Launch Parameters on kernel execution time.

-**Note:** This exercise was tested on a system with MI210s, on Omniperf version `1.0.10` and ROCm `5.7.0`, the section on the omniperf comparison feature currently requires building a release candidate that is newer than Omniperf 1.0.10.
+**Note:** This exercise was tested on a system with MI210s, on a recent commit of Omniperf version `2.0.0` and ROCm `6.0.0`. **Any Omniperf version `2.0.0` or greater is incompatible with versions of ROCm less than `6.0.0`.**

+Client-side installation instructions are available in the official omniperf documentation, and provide all functionality demonstrated here.

+If your system has an older version of Omniperf, please refer to the archived READMEs in this directory and use a ROCm version lesser than `6.0.0`.

 <details>
 <summary><h3>Background: Acronyms and terms used in this exercise</h3></summary>
      <ul>